HackYourFuture-CPH/hyf-serverless-course/week4/homework.md

 ## Homework exercises for Week #4

+The Good Green Groceries sales team has once again shown their brilliant creativity by allowing all kind of vendors upload their inventory lists to our S3 buckets.
+They now want you to scan the uploaded files for specific categories and items within a specific price range.

 This week, we will look into inventory management of our app.
 The ? company has made an agreement with an external provider to upload a file containing their inventory on a weekly basis.
 We only care about "carrots" category ?, and will scan for the current price.

 Given the price is under 10$, we will then publish a notification.